 Ollie Smith, CEO, ExpertSure

 It’s important to understand who you are talking to and gauge the stage of your relationship so you can change your tone as the relationship progresses.
-A famous study showed how even top C level executives only have a coin toss chance of correctly interpreting the emotion behind an email.
+A Wired study showed how even top C level executives only have a coin toss chance of correctly interpreting the emotion behind an email.
 As seemingly unprofessional at it might be for a top-level exec to use them, emojis and GIFs are at the top of the pile when talking with staff now.
 What do you think ramps up motivation more: “Great job, keep at it.”
 Or “This is literally how I feel about you right now.”
 However, the latter email would be totally inappropriate for your first contact with a B2B supplier.
 It really comes down to your ability to read the situation and adjust quickly.

 4. Make Your Email Signature Look Professional